-Reconciliation of the Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances to the Statement of Activities For the Year Ended June 30, 2022
+Reconciliation of the Governmental Funds Statement of Revenues, Expenditures, and Changes in Fund Balances to the Statement of Activities For the Year Ended June 30, 2023

-Total Net Changes in Fund Balances - Governmental Funds \$ 599,921 Long-term debt proceeds are reported as other financing sources in governmental funds.
+For the Year Ended June 30, 2023 Total Net Changes in Fund Balances - Governmental Funds \$ 1,914,405 Long-term debt proceeds are reported as other financing sources in governmental funds.
 In the statement of Net Position, however, this debt increases liabilities.
 Similarly, repayment of bond principal is an expenditure in the governmental funds, but repayment reduces long-term liabilities in the Statement of Net Position.
-Bond Premium and Amortization Bond and Loan Principal Payments Proceeds from Issuance of New Debt \$ 43,206 2,028,136 2,071,342 On the Statement of Activities, Interest on Long-Term Obligations is recorded as an expenditure in the period that it is due and payable.
+Bond Premium and Amortization \$ 43,206 Bond and Loan Principal Payments 2,176,733 Proceeds from Issuance of New Debt - 2,219,939 On the Statement of Activities, Interest on Long-Term Obligations is recorded as an expenditure in the period that it is due and payable.
 In the Governmental Funds, interest is simply recorded as an expenditure at the time it is paid.
-1,391 Governmental funds report all capital outlays as expenditures.
+2,229 Governmental funds report all capital outlays as expenditures.
 However, in the Statement of Activities, the cost of certain assets is allocated over their estimated useful lives and reported as depreciation expense.
-In the current period these amounts are: Capital Outlay Depreciation Expense \$ 90,792 (491,890) (401,098) An internal service fund is used by the district's management to charge costs for fixed charges and account for governmental activities of the district.
+In the current period these amounts are: Capital Outlay Depreciation Expense \$ 870,403 (379,806) 490,597 Governmental Funds report the value of all leases and subscriptions added during the year as capital outlay and other financing sources.
+In addition, the funds record expenses for both the principal and interest portion of contract payments.
+In the government-wide statements, however, assets and liabilities are posted directly and the principal portion of all contract payments reduces the liability balance.
+Amortization expense is recorded to expense the value of the related assets over time.
+Capital Outlay \$ 603 Debt Proceeds Princiapl Paid (603) 17,616 Amortization Expense (13,162) 4,454 An internal service fund is used by the district's management to charge costs for fixed charges and account for governmental activities of the district.
 The net revenue of the internal service fund is reported with governmental activities.
-34,897 In the Statement of Activities, compensated absences are measured by the amounts earned during the year.
-In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (amounts paid) (6,194) Property tax revenues in the Statement of Activities that do not provide current financial resources are not reported as revenue in the governmental funds.
-149,285 (Increases) decreases in pension and other post-employment asset/liability and related deferred outflows/(inflows) reported in the Statement of Activities do not provide for or require the use of current financial resources and therefore are not reported as revenues or expenditures in the governmental funds.
-Proportionate share of the net pension liability Single employer pension plan Retiree health insurance account (RHIA) Implicit subsidy for retiree health benefits \$ 1,639,492 21,855 48,626 (128,770) 1,581,203 Change in Net Position of Governmental Activities \$ 4,030,747
+(47,180) In the Statement of Activities, compensated absences are measured by the amounts earned during the year.
+In the governmental funds, however, expenditures for these items are measured by the amount of financial resources used (amounts paid) (8,292) Property tax revenues in the Statement of Activities that do not provide current financial resources are not reported as revenue in the governmental funds.
+(122,107) (Increases) decreases in pension and other post-employment asset/liability and related deferred outflows/(inflows) reported in the Statement of Activities do not provide for or require the use of current financial resources and therefore are not reported as revenues or expenditures in the governmental funds.
+Proportionate share of the net pension liability \$ 678,480 Single employer pension plan 14,576 Retiree health insurance account (RHIA) Implicit subsidy for retiree health benefits 38,422 (168,229) 563,249